 One observation, and one of our biggest challenges, was to break the teachers out of the classical teacher role: the teacher stands at the front of the class and tells the students the information.
-The teacher also stands and writes on the blackboard, and dictates which student should speak and when they should stop.
+The teacher also writes on the blackboard and dictates which student should speak and when they should stop.

 The more you’re doing as a teacher in the classroom, the less your students are doing.

 This role, we strongly assumed, came from the teacher’s preconceived notions of what a teacher ‘should’ be like.
 It was most likely due to their past learning experiences, and/or having learned this during their teacher qualifications.

 In subjects such as English and the subjects taught through the medium of English (see Content and Language Integrated Learning ‘CLIL’) a seemingly one-to-one information exchange from teacher to learner is not sufficient enough for language acquisition.

 This is where a teacher could design a lesson in order for him/her to ‘take a back seat’ in the class and let the students take the reins in order to have as much (meaningful) practice of the language as they can.

 You earn your pay check in the effective planning of the lesson and the progress of the students.

 Initially, the teachers may feel that they are not in control, or are not doing enough in order to feel like they are earning their salary; but in fact, you earn your pay check in the effective planning of the lesson and the progress of the students.

 In this more up-to-date model, the teacher can act as a facilitator rather than a teacher: helping students discover the language by creating situations and activities for meaningful practice and provide input when necessary, rather than ‘teaching’ the students contrived language.

 […] facilitate learning by giving more autonomy and responsibility to [the students] but being there when they make mistakes or have a question or get a little lost.